andrewbrick/Daggerheart-Fear-Tracker-for-Foundry/README.md

   - color used for the active fear number (client scope)
 - set max number of fear tokens (GM only)
 - images used for standard version slider bar and tokens (GM only)

+* the actual system, not the Daggerheart System being developed for Foundry.

 This module has been tested only in Chrome.